Voice of India: A Large-Scale Benchmark for Real-World Speech Recognition in India: The Voice of India Benchmark

 \subsection{Speech Data Collection}

-\textbf{Platform and Contributor Onboarding.} Speech data was collected through an online platform enabling large scale remote participation, where contributors across India recorded audio through a peer to peer interface.
-Recruitment was conducted through a large nationwide digital community platform\footnote{To preserve anonymity, the name of our platform used for recruitment is not disclosed.} with millions of users distributed across the country, enabling outreach to speakers from diverse geographic regions, including rural and semi urban areas that are typically underrepresented in speech datasets.
+\textbf{Platform and Contributor Onboarding.} Speech data was collected through an online platform enabling large scale remote participation, where contributors across India recorded dual-channel, two-person conversations on assigned everyday-life topics through a peer to peer interface.
+Recruitment was conducted through the Josh Talks community, a large nationwide digital platform with millions of users distributed across the country, enabling outreach to speakers from diverse geographic regions, including rural and semi urban areas that are typically underrepresented in speech datasets.
 The final dataset contains contributions from over 36,000 speakers across 15 languages.

 Collecting speech from such a geographically dispersed population introduced significant technical and logistical challenges.
 Contributors often used low end smartphones and unstable internet connections, particularly in low bandwidth rural environments, requiring the recording infrastructure to operate reliably under such conditions.
 To ensure recording quality, contributors first completed a screening task assessing language familiarity before being granted access to recording tasks.
 Approved participants were compensated for their contributions.
 All participants provided informed consent, and the data collection protocol was approved by the institute’s internal ethics committee.